How much thought do you put into choosing your dog’s food?

-Blue’s pet parents decided to tackle his problems from all possible angles which meant feeding him a natural, top quality food.
+Blue’s pet parents decided to tackle his problems from all possible angles which meant feeding him naturally, top quality food.

-The only problem was the foods already on the market didn’t meet with their strict criteria.
+The only problem was the foods already on the market didn’t meet their strict criteria.

 The answer they came up with was to create their own dog food!